selgik/selgik.github.io/_posts/2022-02-06-prepare-survey.md

 As sample size increases, the results more closely resemble the normal (bell-shaped) distribution.
 A sample of 30 is the smallest sample size for which the Central limit theorem (CLT) is still valid.

 ** Calculate sample size under 3.(2)
 I used sample size calculator.
-Ex: https://www.surveymonkey.com/mp/sample-size-calculator/
+[Link 1](https://www.surveymonkey.com/mp/sample-size-calculator/)

 ***Calculate margin of error under 3.(3)
 I used margin of error calculator.
-Ex: https://www.surveymonkey.com/mp/margin-of-error-calculator/
+[Link 2](https://www.surveymonkey.com/mp/margin-of-error-calculator/)

 *End*